navkar/Predictions/README.md

   - Only Physical Gold/Silver/Copper bar/coins and Bitcoin will work.
   - **Hyperinflation** in USA due to currency collapse.
   - Significant food price increases.
+  - Barter system will make a come back due to mistrust in government currency.
 * Covid will move to Animals.
 Mass animal species extinctions are possible.
 (2025)
 * Slaughter free meat will be in vogue.
 * Democratic movement in China.